ReneOlsthoorn/Ground/README.md

 There is a lot of C code in the world.
 C is practically the base of all major operating systems like Unix, Windows, Linux, BSD and MacOS.
 A lot of C libraries do an excellent job.
 For instance the unpacking of a `.PNG` file can be done with existing C libraries.
 The `GroundSideLibrary` is a .DLL which contains all that C code and creates an interface for it.
-It is compiled using MSYS2 MINGW64, which is a great and uses MSVCRT or UCRT by default.
+It is compiled using MSYS2 MINGW64, which is great and uses MSVCRT or UCRT by default.

 ### State of Ground : Alpha
-The Ground language is Alpha, so do not use the language if you look for a stable language.
+The Ground language is `Alpha`, so do not use the language if you look for a stable language.
 Ground is created to facilitate high performance code.
 Ground will always be Alpha!

 ### Looking for a high performance programming language with inline assembly.